Whatley-tech/redwrap/README.md

 });
 ```

 That's cool, but we can make it even easier by chaining other methods onto our request.
-So lets look at how to format our previous request, using chaining this time.
+So let's look at how to format our previous request, using chaining this time.

 ```javascript
 reddit.list().hot().exe(function(err, res, body){